+Whatever the case, it’s important to know that it’s not impossible to make your car dreams a reality.
 Read on to learn more about debt agreements and how they come into play when you’re trying to apply for a car loan.

-You can absolutely still apply for a car loan, however, it’s up to each lender and their leasing requirements.
+You can still apply for a car loan; however, it’s up to each lender and their lending requirements.
 While it can be a bit harder to secure a car loan, that doesn’t mean it’s impossible.
-If you are consistently making your debt repayments, it’s a show of good faith to any lender that you’re able to stick to a payment arrangement.
-It’s also helpful to be able to show good rental or mortgage history, paid employment history and good banking conduct, i.e. no recent negative balances, when you begin your application process.
+If you are consistently making your debt repayments, it’s a show of good faith and demonstrates that you’re able to stick to a payment arrangement.
+It’s also helpful to be able to show good rental or mortgage history, in addition to a history of paid employment and good banking conduct, i.e. no negative balances, when you begin your application process.